LesleyLai/blog/contents/blog/delve_into_cpp/en.md

 so spending time on coding projects helps.

 ## What if I just start learning to program and choose C++ as my first language?

+For beginners, it is important to only "learn from the best" since it is hard to discern if your tutorial is making mistakes or encouraging bad practices.

 For books, I recommend Bjarne Stroustrup (the creator of C++) 's ["Programming: Principles and Practice Using C++ 2nd edition"](https://www.amazon.com/Programming-Principles-Practice-Using-2nd/dp/0321992784) as a starting point.
 The book is thick, so don't feel guilty if you cannot finish the whole book.